 Although the cause of narcolepsy is not completely understood, current research suggests that narcolepsy may be the result of a combination of factors working together to cause a lack of hypocretin.
 These factors include:

+In the past few decades, scientists have made considerable progress in understanding narcolepsy and identifying genes strongly associated with the disorder.
 Groups of neurons in several parts of the brain interact to control sleep, and the activity of these neurons is controlled by a large number of genes.
 The loss of hypocretin-producing neurons in the hypothalamus is the primary cause of type 1 narcolepsy.
 These neurons are important for stabilizing sleep and wake states.

 One of the genes in this family is HLA-DQB1.
 A variation in this gene, called HLA-DQB1*06:02, increases the chance of developing narcolepsy, particularly the type of narcolepsy with cataplexy and a loss of hypocretins (also known as orexins).
 HLA-DQB1*06:02 and other HLA gene variations may increase susceptibility to an immune attack on hypocretin neurons, causing these cells to die.
 Most people with narcolepsy have this gene variation and may also have specific versions of closely related HLA genes.